Future Ready Oregon

 Bureau of Labor and Industries (BOLI) Registered Apprenticeships

-The YDD will request and evaluate proposals for grants, to be awarded to entities that provide youth and young adults from priority populations with increased access to youth workforce programs.
-Funds will be used for paid work experiences, workforce readiness training and job placement services.
+YDO will request and evaluate proposals for grants to be awarded to entities that provide youth and young adults from priority populations with increased access to youth workforce programs.
+Funds will be used for paid work experiences, workforce readiness training, and job placement services.